-Let’s face it.
+So, let’s face it.
 We’re forced to multitask.
-We frequently have two, or more, things vying for our attention, so we try to divide our time up equally, and, usually, everything ends up being neglected.
+We frequently have two, or more, things vying for our attention, so we try dividing our time up equally, and, usually, everything ends up being neglected.
 This is why it’s important to prioritize your activities.

 We don’t need to be preoccupied with activities that are only stimulating for a few minutes, instead we should focus on what will benefit our goals in the long run.
 Calling a potential client is much more important than browsing the internet.
 While there’s nothing wrong with taking a break, it’s fundamental to prioritize our necessary commitments; they should come first.

 Do you find yourself digging through the stacks of paper on your desk to find something?
-Is your closest so overcrowded that you can’t find an outfit to wear?
+Closet overcrowding to the point where you can’t find an outfit to wear?
 It might be time to step back and decide what’s most important to you.

 Going through old clothing can help as well.
 If you’re not going to wear it, donate it.
 Not only will you be doing a good deed, but it can streamline those mornings when you’re running late and don’t know what to wear.

 We’ve probably all done it: we put things off in hopes we’ll feel like doing them later.
 And guess what?
 We usually have to rush to finish them.
 Completing tasks in a timely manner can make your life less messy and more organized.
-You won’t have to be stressed about a last-minute deadline you have to meet; it’ll already be done.
+Stop stressing about a last-minute deadline you have to meet; it’ll already be done.

-This tip doesn’t only help for work-related activities; it’s a great habit to create in every aspect of your life.
+Not only is this tip helpful for work-related activities, but is also a great habit to create in every aspect of your life.
 Our number one suggestion in this area is to complete the task you least want to do first.
 As Brian Tracy says in his useful procrastination book, referring to this very suggestion, “Eat That Frog!”

 Having an organized life may seem daunting, but it doesn’t have to be.
 You can become the person you want to be by creating new, small habits, and these small changes, can transform your life.
-You can also have a complimentary 25-minute phone session with a #1 coach.
+There are more tips on how to be organized, but these points should be a good start.